Hoodstrats/Hoodstrats.github.io/_posts/2022-05-23-SideProjectPurge.md

 ---
 layout: post
 title: The Side Project Purge
-subtitle: Working on this instead of that
+subtitle: Working on THIS, instead of THAT
 tags: [projects, general,update]
 ---